NitzanBar1/SurgeryToolsDetection/README.md

 ## Results
-The proposed CNN model was compiled in Microsoft Azure using PyTorch packages with 25 epochs.
+The model was compiled in Microsoft Azure using PyTorch packages with 25 epochs.
 We chose YOLOS as our base network due to its short run-time.
 This model performed very well on our dataset and achieved a mean average precision (mAP) of 73.6 for tool detection.
 The loss and mAP@K graphs are shown below.